Edgio

 An API schema is a JSON schema that describes the structure for a valid API payload.

-Define an API schema from within the Schemas tab of an API Security ruleset configuration.
-Use the Derive Schema from Example option to autogenerate a JSON schema from a sample JSON payload.
+Autogenerate a JSON schema from a sample JSON payload through the Derive Schema from Example option which can be found on the Schemas tab of an API Security ruleset configuration.
 You may then either build upon this base JSON schema to define a stricter set of requirements or save it without further modifications.

 JSON Schema Syntax